directvt/vtm/doc/architecture.md

 ## TUI Modes

-The vtm process instance in `Desktop Client` or `Desktop Applet` runtime mode can operate in one of two TUI modes, either in `ANSI/VT` mode, or in `DirectVT`/`dtvt` mode.
+An instance of the vtm process in `Desktop Client` or `Desktop Applet` runtime mode can operate in one of two TUI modes, either in `ANSI/VT` mode, or in `DirectVT`/`dtvt` mode.

 ### DirectVT Mode